Search This Blog

 Review:

-Rated R for violence throughout, pervasive language and some nudity.
+Rated R for language throughout, sexual references, some drug use and brief graphic nudity.

 Review: